 You can usually fly with an expired driver’s license or other ID.
 Fortunately, the TSA has procedures in place for verifying your identification without any form of ID.
 This method can be used whether your ID is expired or you’ve just forgotten it at home.
 Letting someone go through security with an expired ID is up to the individual TSA agent and you may still need to go through the additional identification screening.

 If you don’t have a valid license or other ID for any reason, all you need to do is let the TSA agent checking IDs know about your situation.
-The agent will ask if you have another form of identification with you; if you don’t, you’ll be asked to fill out a form to verify your identification.
+The agent will ask if you have another form of identification with you; if you don’t, then you’ll be asked to fill out a form to verify your identity.
 The form will ask for your name and current address and ask additional questions that can be used to identify you.
 If the agent can verify your identity, you’ll be allowed to enter the security checkpoint and may be subject to additional screening.
 The TSA recommends that you arrive at least two hours before your flight if you need to go through this process.

 If your identification can’t be confirmed or you refuse to answer the TSA agent’s questions, you will not be permitted to fly.
 The above information was gathered from the TSA identification requirements website and the official TSA blog.